 1900: The 27th Convention of the District Grand Lodge No. 7 of B’nai Birth continued for a second day in New Orleans.

-1901: The New York branch of the Alliance Israelite Universelle was reorganized under direction of M. Nissim Behar.
-The meeting was held in English, Yiddish and German.
-Mr. Louis Marshall was elected President, and Henry Periera Mendes as secretary.
+1901: The New York branch of the Alliance Israelite Universelle was reorganized under the direction of M. Nissim Behar at a meeting held at Temple Emanu-El in where business was conducted in English, Yiddish and German and Mr. Louis Marshall was elected President while Henry Periera Mendes served as secretary.

 1902(16th of Nisan, 5662): Second Day of Pesach; First Day of the Omer.